melghazi99/ansible_desktop/README.md

 - kmaster : kubernetes controlplane node
 - node-01, node-02 and node-03 : nodes for our workloads

-Using Ansible for:
+Using Ansible to:
-- configuring VMs (installing packages, updating, patching)
+- confige VMs (installing packages, updating, patching)
-- Installing packages.
+- Install packages.
-- Installing kubernetes on controlplane and nodes.
+- Install kubernetes on controlplane and nodes.
-- creating users
+- create users
-- Configuring k8s access
+- Confige k8s access